koel/koel/docs/cli-commands.md

 | `I`, `--ignore=` | The comma-separated tags to ignore (exclude) from scanning.
 Valid tags are `title`, `album`,`artist`, `albumartist`, `track`, `disc`, `year`, `genre`, `lyrics`, and `cover`. |
 | `F`, `--force`   | Force re-scanning even unchanged files.                                                                                                                                       |

+### `koel:scheduler:install`

+Install the command scheduler.
+Refer to [Command Scheduling](#command-scheduling) for more information.

 ### `koel:search:import`

 Import all searchable entities with Scout.
-See [Instant Search](./usage/search) for more information.
+Refer to [Instant Search](./usage/search) for more information.

 #### Usage